The ROI Question Everyone Asks

 Not all wellbeing investments deliver returns.
 Research consistently shows that several popular interventions have little to no measurable impact:

-Standalone health screenings without follow-up support or behavior change programs.
+- Standalone health screenings without follow-up.
 The University of Illinois found that biometric screening alone had no effect on health outcomes, spending, or absenteeism.

-Wellness apps provided without context.
-The industrial Relations Journal study mentioned earlier found that digital wellbeing tools provided as standalone benefits showed no significant impact on employee wellbeing.
+- Wellness apps provided without context.
+The Industrial Relations Journal study on 46,000 UK workers found that digital wellbeing tools provided as standalone benefits showed no significant impact on employee wellbeing.

 The pattern is clear: passive, generic, disconnected interventions fail.
 Active, targeted, integrated programs succeed.